NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 Because of these reasons NAIF recommends to use IM 1.16.0.0 for new archives.

-Digital Objects Identifiers
+Digital Object Identifiers
 ---------------------------

 A Digital Object Identifier (DOI) is a unique alphanumeric string assigned by a registration agency (the International DOI Foundation) to identify content and provide a persistent link to its location on the internet.
-DOIs can be used for example to cite the SPICE kernel archive in published articles.
+DOIs can be used, for example, to cite the SPICE kernel archive in published articles.

-DOIs are not mandatory for SPICE kernel archives, but are desirable.
 A SPICE kernel archive should only have one DOI associated with the bundle and if applicable recorded in the bundle label under the ``Identification_Area`` as follows::

     <Citation_Information>